Thinkersbluff/DGUS-Reloaded_for_CR6-DWIN-SET_Component/README.md

 **This software is provided without any warranty.
 You are solely responsible for your use of it.**

 ## Features
-This firmware was inspired by the CR6Community Firmware touchscreen firmware, but it is NOT as feature-rich as the CR6Community Firmware.
+This firmware was inspired by the CR6Community Firmware touchscreen firmware, but it is NOT a feature-for-feature duplicate of that interface.

-Features present in this version of the UI include:
+Features present in version 2.0.3 of the UI include:
 * Support for _most_ workflows best performed standing at the printer
 * Emergency Stop (M112) button on every screen
 * Ability to Tune some printer settings during a print
 * PID autotuning for both Nozzle and for Bed, with SAVE_CONFIG option
-* Pre-defined Material heat settings for PLA, PETG and ABS
+* User-specifiable Material heat settings for up to three filaments (e.g: PLA, PETG and ABS)
 * Screen Display Brightness adjustment
 * Pause/Resume/Cancel print controls
+* Display elapsed time since starting current print
-* Support for M73 message display during printing
+* Support for M73 message (% complete, time remaining) display during printing
 * SET_GCODE_OFFSET Z for current print session
 * Support for manual leveling, for those who have retrofit bed wheels
-* Run ABL with option to SAVE_CONFIG (default) Profile
+* Run 5x5 ABL with option to SAVE_CONFIG (default) Profile
+* Full scroll/select/print capability for all .gcode files on the Virtual SD Card.
-* Display name of file currently being printed
+* Displays name of file currently being printed
-* Display elapsed time since starting current print

-NEW at v0.3.8:
-* Reprint last job
 * Enable|Disable Runout Sensor
+* Enable|Disable Automatic Unload of filament at print completion
 * Printer halts and prompts for filament, if Runout Sensor is Enabled AND Filament is not detected

-NEW at v0.3.9:
-* New Z Offset calibration screen
+* Z Offset calibration screen
-* LOAD|REMOVE default Bed Mesh profile feature added to the ABL screen.
-Also supports viewing other profiles, if loaded via CONSOLE
-* Enhanced Manual Leveling screen - also supports ABL users with ability to test/measure gaps at each corner + in center of bed
-* Able to see status of - and Enable|Disable - the Runout sensor while printing or paused.

-NEW at v0.4.1:
-* Added displays of Print Time Remaining and Print Time Elapsed
-* Moved Gcode Offset to the Tune screens only added LED On/Off to the Print Status and Print Paused screens
-* Added more controls to the Print Finished screen, to support post-print workflows

-NEW at v0.4.2:
-* Replaces Repeat Last Print functionality with a full scroll/select/print capability for all .gcode files on the Virtual SD Card.
-* Removed from beta and released as STABLE.

-NEW at v0.4.3
-* Adds a Delete File function to the Print_Menu page.
-  * Includes an "Are you sure?" popup to Confirm/Cancel each request
-  * Shrinks the Refresh button to make space for the new button on the page

-NEW at v0.4.4
-* Modifies the Information page to display the current version of the DGUS-Reloaded Klipper component
-* Adds an information icon to the Home page, to help users discover and access the Information page
-* Corrects a compilation error which may have prevented switching to the Please wait... page, when Homing in version 0.4.3.

-NEW at v0.4.5
+* Custom Macros capability, with a user-definable set of menus accessed through a button on the top bar of selected menus.
-* Adds Firmware Retraction controls to the Prepare and Printing Tune pages
+* Supports Firmware Retraction
-* Adds Material Presets editing capability to the SetUp page
-* Modifies the Automatic Bed Leveling page layout and brightens the mesh values display

-NEW at v0.4.6
-* Overhauls the Automatic Bed Leveling function, to support all of the user's bed_mesh profiles, not just "default"
-* Adds colour-coding of the displayed bed_mesh points, with a user-specifiable threshold for what min/max values are low enough to code as "green".
+* Colour-codes the displayed bed_mesh points, with a user-specifiable threshold for what min/max values are low enough to code as "green". * User can Calibrate Extruder Rotation_Distance (Klipper equivalent to Marlin's e-steps)
-      (Defaults to +/- 0.100mm, per the Mainsail HeightMap default settings.
-Which is also 10 times the probing consistency threshold configured for Safe-Z-Home.)

-NEW at v0.4.7
-*  Adds option for configuring the printer to automatically unload the filament at the end of the current print

-NEW at v0.4.8
-* Adds a Calibrate Extruder Rotation_Distance function (2 new screens)

-NEW at v0.4.9
-* Adds a Custom Macros capability, with a user-definable set of menus accessed through a new button on the top bar of selected menus.

-NEW at v0.5.0
-* Converts the Print Menu screen to look and operate in the same way as the Macros screen
-* Re-factors the Macro screen function to cache the lists from DGUS_Macro_Menus.cfg into a dictionary, for speed

-NEW at v0.5.1
-* Reverts the touchscreen to "beep on touch" behaviour and removes the debouncing delays from controls
-* Makes the UI much more responsive, but some controls may be overly sensitive and trigger multiple times on a single activation.

-NEW at v0.5.2
-* Fixes issues #70 and #71

-NEW at v1.0.0
-* Fixes issues 79, 80, 84, 87
-* Changes include memory addresses, breaking backward-compatibility and warranting a MAJOR version bump

-NEW at v2.0.3
-* Changes the version numbering to make it more intuitive for users to ensure they have paired DWIN_SET to the matching Klipper back-end
-* Adds support for defining the min-extrude temperature and default extruder/bed temperatures by selecting the installed filament type
-  (Note: the tradeoff for this decision is that now I need to release a new version of the UI with every back-end release, even if the front end was not changed except to bump the version#)

 ****************************************************************************************************************************************
 >> **CAUTION:** The automatic bed-leveling function provided with this firmware ONLY works correctly if you also configure your printer.cfg to perform a 5x5 bed mesh.
 If you do not want to use a 5x5 mesh, do not use this ABL function.